k-galvin/compound-interest-calculator/README.md

 * Review Dr. Toal’s course notes for the introduction to web apps, HTML, CSS, JavaScript.
 Follow any links in the notes that interest you

 ## For Submission
 Create a web app for computing [compound interest](https://en.wikipedia.org/wiki/Compound_interest).
 The core of the page will have a form with input fields for principal, interest rate, number of times compounded per year, and the total number of years.
 As these values change, you will update fields showing the amount of money you earned, and the total amount.
+The calculation must be functional, robust, and correct.

+In addition to the app working correctly, the web app layout must demonstrate these characteristics:
+* Responsiveness—the site must look good on mobile and web (narrow or wide screen)
+* Site balance and aesthetics—Use colors and contrast properly!
+Line things up!
+We aren’t expected to be visual artists, but we can strive to present information in a way that is clear and usable.
+Optionally, get a designer friend of yours to critique your work

-In addition to the app working correctly, the following are required (as one goal of this assignment is to get you to actually use a large amount of HTML and CSS):
+To attain the aforementioned qualities, the following are required—_all_ of them, or no credit will be awarded (as one goal of this assignment is to get you to actually use a large amount of HTML and CSS):

 * A background image or gradient
 * A non-standard font (show that you can import a font from Google Fonts or similar)
 * A grid layout for the main content of the site, so that it has a header and footer
 * A flex layout to make the form look gorgeous
-* Responsiveness: the site must look good on mobile and web (narrow or wide screen)
 * A nice title (perhaps an `h1` element, with matching CSS)
 * A fun image or two
 * A variety of input elements: don’t just use text! (sliders; `select`s for common values; etc.)